View Thomas Rybitski's Obituary on scrantontimes.com and share memories

 Be the first to share your memories or express your condolences in the Guest Book for Thomas J. Rybitski.

-Family and friends are invited to pay their respects from 9 until the time of Mass at the church.

-In lieu of flowers, the family requests donations be made to the Church of St. Catherine of Siena or to the Knights of Columbus Council 6050 at the church address above.
+In lieu of flowers, the family requests donations be made to the Churh of St. Catherine of Siena or to the Knights of Columbus Council 6050 at the church address above.

 Brian Arthur Strauch Funeral Home